-Credits, 3 sem. hrs.
-An introduction to graphics software with specific application on the Macintosh system.
+An introduction to graphics software with specific applications on the Macintosh system.
 The focus will be on applied use of programs for image editing, document layout, and digital graphics manipulation.
 Satisfies the core requirements for art education, studio art, and graphic design.